4 Signs That It’s Time For A Wheel Alignment

 Four WHEEL ALIGNMENTS

-As the name suggests, alignment is performed on all four wheels is typically only performed on all-wheel drive vehicles.
+As the name suggests, alignment is performed on all four wheels and is typically only performed on all-wheel drive vehicles.
 Interestingly, front-wheel drive vehicles may still receive four wheel alignments if they have rear suspensions designed to be adjusted.

 THRUST ALIGNMENTS